 Normally, wild animals have a healthy fear of humans.
 “They like to keep their distance, which is a good thing,” says Cant.
 “It keeps us both safe.”
 When food is involved, however, animals are more willing to approach people and, over time, lose their natural wariness.
 “They become much less afraid of us – with serious consequences,” says Cant.

 Being unafraid puts wildlife at risk of getting hurt or killed.
 “They’re more susceptible to predators and vehicle collisions,” says Cant.
 “They’re also vulnerable to harm from individuals who see them as a nuisance.”
 It also puts people at risk.
 As food-seeking animals become bolder, they can begin breaking into vehicles or buildings, and threatening people with aggressive behaviour.

 “Unfortunately, this loss of fear has an impact beyond just the individual animal being fed,” says Cant.
 When mothers bring their babies to their favourite feeding spots, it can teach the young ones that humans are not to be feared.
 Growing up on human foods, they can also lose the ability to find food on their own in the wild.

 The take-home message?
 “More often than not, wild animals end up paying for our bad habits,” says Cant.
 “So, for everyone’s health and safety, please don’t feed them!”

-For more information and tips on managing food attractants, check out our handy “Don’t feed the animals!” brochure.
+For more information and tips on managing food attractants, check out our handy “Don’t feed the animals!”
+(PDF) brochure.